frc-west/frc-west.github.io/courses/ELT 1010/2 - Electronics/4 - Electronic Connections.md

 There are different ways to connect two circuits together to form a circuit between them.

 ### Standard Connections
-There are standard in place that manufacturers follow to be compliant to.
+There are standards in place that manufacturers are compliant with.

 #### Wall Outlets
 There are standard outlets that are used most commonly for power sources, and more recently data.
 The standard wall outlet is [NEMA 5](http://en.wikipedia.org/wiki/NEMA_connector#NEMA_5) in Canada.